gilann/computer-science-interview-questions-and-answers/java.md

 10. Write a Java code to demonstrate `dynamic method dispatch`.
 11. Can `static`, `private`, `final` methods be overridden in Java?
 12. How will you achieve `Multiple Inheritance` in JAVA?
+- > We CANNOT extend two objects, but we can `implement` two interfaces.
+Interfaces don't simulate multiple inheritance.
+Java creators considered multiple inheritance wrong, so there is no such thing in Java.
 13. What is `static` class in Java?
 - > `Static` classes are basically a way of grouping classes together in Java.
 Java doesn't allow you to create top-level static classes; only nested (inner) static classes.
 A static inner class is a nested class which is a static member of the outer class.
 It can be accessed without instantiating the outer class, using other static members.
 Just like static members, a static nested class does not have access to the instance variables and methods of the outer class.
 14. What is the difference between `inner class` and `nested class`?
 15. Explain final class, final method, final varaible.
+- > `final with class` - The class cannot be subclassed.
+Whenever we declare any class as final, it means that we can’t extend that class or that class can’t be extended or we can’t make subclass of that class.
+- > `final with method` - The method cannot be overridden by a subclass.
+Whenever we declare any method as final, then it means that we can’t override that method.
+- > `final with variables` - The value of variable cannot be changed once intialized.
+If we declare any variable as final, we can’t modify its contents since it is final, and if we modify it then we get Compile Time Error.
+`Note` : If a class is declared as final then `by default` all of the methods present in that class are automatically final but `variables are not`.
 16. What is `singleton` class?
 Write a code to explain how does it work.
 17. When can you override `clone method` of Object class?
 18. What is `tagging interface`?